 You can create custom-made pillows on The Pet Pillow.

-- QUALITY -Pillows are constructed of super soft suede for cover - printed one side(Front side: image....
+- QUALITY -Pillows are constructed of super soft suede for cover - printed double side(Front side and...

 - SIZE - Measurement size is based on the longest side of the pet and depends on purchased size.
 Short...